Nuh Ha Mim Keller: Life and scholarship

 He joined the Shadhili Sufi order, becoming a disciple of the Sufi poet Sheikh ‘Abd al-Rahman al-Shaghouri of Damascus (from whom he received his authorization) from 1982 until his death in 2004.

 His English translation of Umdat al-Salik, Reliance of the Traveller, (Sunna Books, 1991) is a Shafi'i manual of Shariah.
 It is the first Islamic legal work in a European language to receive the certification of Al-Azhar University.

 Keller released a translation of the Quran titled The Quran Beheld in 2022 which strives to provide readers with a unique sense of the high eloquence and beauty of the Quran while also maintaining the linguistic and rhetorical accuracy.
 In the translator's own words, "Seven key areas of meaning" were "neglected by previous translations.
 Such gaps result in crucial elements of the Quran’s themes, logic, arguments, message, and meanings being lost.
 The Quran Beheld thus uncovers matters of Arabic meaning in the Quran for the first time in English."

 Keller has also written numerous articles and was a regular contributor to Islamica Magazine and the website masud.co.uk.

 Currently, Keller lives in Amman, Jordan, where he established a zawiya (seminary) in the early 2000s.
-At its height, the community attending the institution is believed to have amounted to around 60 families.
-However, following Keller's ordering the closure of a community school in light of an internal abuse investigation, the size of the community shrank to around 20 families, according to former members.
+At its height, the community attending the institution is believed to have amounted to around 60 families living permanently in Jordan, and hundreds of students of knowledge and families who visited the community for short visits seeking Keller's spiritual insights as well as formal Islamic studies with scholars in the area.

 He is married to Besa Krasniqi, a scholar who is the daughter of Mazhar Krasniqi.